flovntp/vllm-upsunify/upsun-README.md

 # Doing test inferencing
 You can use the `offline_batched_inference.py` script to do some test offline batched inferencing.
 The example code is from https://docs.vllm.ai/en/latest/getting_started/quickstart.html#offline-batched-inference

-Copy the test script to the **/tmp** directory, and then execute it with `python offline_batched_inference.py`
+Copy the test script to the **/tmp** directory in your Upsun environment, and then execute it with `python offline_batched_inference.py`